-8.3.
-Correlations in random Hubbard model. - In this subsection, we apply the IGF method to consider the electron-electron correlations in the presence of disorder to demonstrate the advantage of our approach.
-The treatment of the electron motion in substitutionally disordered A_xB{1-x} transition metal alloys is based upon a certain generalization of the Hubbard model, including random diagonal and off-diagonal elements caused by substitutional disorder in a binary alloy.
-The electron-electron interaction plays an important role for various aspects of behaviour in alloys, e.g., for the weak localization [95].
+8.3 Correlations in Random Hubbard Model

+In this Section, we apply the IGF method to consider the electron-electron correlations in the presence of disorder to demonstrate the advantage of our approach.
+The treatment of the electron motion in substitutionally disordered $A_x B{1-x}$ transition metal alloys is based upon a certain generalization of the Hubbard model, including random diagonal and off-diagonal elements caused by substitutional disorder in a binary alloy.
+The electron-electron interaction plays an important role for various aspects of behaviour in alloys, e.g. for the weak localization [95].
 The approximation which is used widely for treating disordered alloys is the single-site Coherent Potential Approximation (CPA) [96].
-The CPA has been refined and developed in many papers (e.g., [97,98]) and till now is the most popular approximation for the theoretical study of alloys.
+The CPA has been refined and developed in many papers (e.g. [97], [98]) and till now is the most popular approximation for the theoretical study of alloys.
 But the simultaneous effect of disorder and electron-electron inelastic scattering has been considered for some limited cases only and not within the self-consistent scheme.